-For its part, Canada's military engagement in Asia had proven to be disastrous in 1941, with the fall of Hong Kong and the ignominious surrender of two ill trained and unseasoned Canadian battalions ([81]; see [82], p.
-109).
+For its part, Canada's military engagement in Asia had proven to be disastrous in 1941 with the fall of Hong Kong and the ignominious surrender of two ill trained and unseasoned Canadian battalions.
+557 Canadians perished in battle or in Japanese prison camps (Morton, 1981).

 Learning of Japanese brutality toward all prisoners of war, Canada's film propaganda chief, John Grierson, tried to rally morale without stoking racist fires.
-On the heels of these military fiascos, this was a difficult task, since the Canadian populace largely approved the government's racially motivated removal of Japanese Canadians from coastal British Columbia in 1942 ([83]; see [84], pp. 82-96).
+On the heels of these military fiascos, this was a difficult task, since the Canadian populace largely approved the government's racially motivated removal of Japanese Canadians from coastal British Columbia in 1942 (Granatstein & Neary, 1995).

 Invited to Canada in 1939 to establish and then lead the National Film Board, Grierson produced morale building theatrical and nontheatrical short films monthly to inform citizens and soldiers.
-Emphasizing propaganda as "education", the films systematically shaped perceptions, manipulated cognitions and directed behavior ([85], pp. 11, 78-89).
+Emphasizing propaganda as "education", the films systematically shaped perceptions, manipulated cognitions and directed behavior (Grierson, 1946).
 Film Board productions included four theatrical issues on Asia from 1942 to 1944, Inside Fighting China, The Mask of Nippon, When Asia Speaks and Fortress Japan.
 These newsreels, reaching two million at home and up to ten million internationally, defined Canada's Asian propaganda strategy: to vilify Japanese aggression, not the Japanese people.
-In July 1942 Inside Fighting China showed the film clip (described above) of Japanese executing Chinese captives.
+In July 1942 Inside Fighting China showed the film clip of Japanese executing Chinese captives.
 Lorne Greene, the paternal voice of democracy in Canada's wartime newsreels, asserted soberly that the Japanese were using liquid fire, gas, and bacterial warfare to butcher civilians and soldiers.
 The narration concluded that China, with communists and nationalists united, was destroying the myth of Nippon the invulnerable.
-There was no mention of the Nanking atrocity ([4], pp. 215-216, 224-225).
+There was no mention of the Nanking atrocity.